 These cover all the stages a user passes through when interacting with the eCommerce website/app.
 In your eCommerce business context, these stages include — awareness, consideration, acquisition, service, and loyalty (discussed in detail in the above section).

 4. Mindset and Emotions

-What the visitor does and feels when interacting with your eCommerce platform needs to be analyzed too.
+What the visitor does and feels when interacting with your eCommerce interface needs to be analyzed too.
 Are they optimistic?
 What perception do they have about your brand?
 Are they feeling angry, excited, or frustrated with the experience?

 Here’s a customer journey map template that covers all the five components discussed above.

 What Are Some Best Practices for eCommerce Customer Journey Mapping?

 It might seem to be a difficult task to include all user groups in your customer journey model.
 Millions of customers, thousands of personas, and hundreds of minutes.
 So, how do you know all your customers?

 Here are some tips and tricks that could help you down the line:

 - Create a customer journey framework for the primary customers, i.e., your target audience.
 This is possible by researching your target groups well.